yufeizhao/yufeizhao.github.io/gtac/index.md

 [Stellar/Gradebook](http://stellar.mit.edu/S/course/18/fa17/18.S997/)

-_Submissions._ All homework submissions should be typed in LaTeX and submitted on [Stellar](http://stellar.mit.edu/S/course/18/fa17/18.S997/) by midnight of each due date.
+_Submissions._ All homework submissions should be typed in LaTeX and submitted on [Stellar](http://stellar.mit.edu/S/course/18/fa17/18.S997/).

-_Late policy._ Late submissions will be penalized by 20% per day.
+_Late policy._ Submissions are due on Stellar by midnight of each due date.
+Late submissions will be penalized by 20% per each late day.

 _Sources._ At the top of each assignment, you **must** write either _"Sources consulted: none"_ or a list of all sources consulted other than the course notes.
 Examples include: names of people you discussed homework with, books, other notes (including the ones listed in the references below), Wikipedia and other websites.